Responsible AI research

 Explore research →Build interdisciplinary teams, partnerships and long-term programmes that move ideas from evidence to field deployment.

-See selected impact →Help leaders, product teams and public organisations turn complex AI questions into clear, responsible decisions.
+See selected impact →Help leaders, product teams and public organisations turn complex AI questions into clear strategy and responsible decisions.

 View services →Selected impact

 As founder and director of SFI MediaFutures, I conceived and built a national research–industry ecosystem for responsible media technology.
-The centre’s outputs are collective achievements; my contribution is the vision, consortium, funding, agenda and organisational infrastructure that enable researchers and partners to translate work into tools, pilots and practice.
+The centre’s outputs are collective achievements.
+My contribution combines direct research and scientific leadership with the vision, consortium-building, funding, agenda-setting and organisational infrastructure that enable researchers and partners to translate work into tools, pilots and practice.

 Profile

-Christoph Trattner is one of Europe’s leading experts and a research and innovation leader in responsible recommender systems, computational user behaviour, and trustworthy AI.
+Christoph Trattner is a professor and research leader working on responsible recommender systems, computational user behaviour and trustworthy AI.
 With more than 20 years of experience at the intersection of academia, industry, and applied AI innovation, he helps organisations design, evaluate, and govern AI systems that influence human decision-making in high-impact domains such as media, health, food, and consumer behaviour.

 He is a Full Professor at the University of Bergen, Director of the Research Centre for Responsible Media Technology & Innovation (SFI MediaFutures), and founder and leader of the DARS research group, Norway’s largest research group on recommender systems.
 He also leads the Norwegian Computational Behaviour & AI Lab, where interdisciplinary teams develop responsible AI solutions for real-world societal and business challenges.
 In addition, he is a founding member and board member of NoSoCSS, an interdisciplinary initiative advancing computational social science in Norway and beyond.